-Diamonds are either extracted from the earth or grown in labs.
-That’s what they call in the diamond industry raw or rough stones.
-Whether natural or lab-grown, the finished product (a cut and polished stone) needs to reach the end-user in a timely fashion.
-How did that shinny loose stone or engagement ring get to the retailer and availed for you to purchase?
+In the diamond industry, diamonds are called raw or rough stones because they are either extracted from the earth or grown in labs.
+But, whether natural or lab-grown, the finished product (a cut and polished stone) needs to reach the end-user in a timely fashion.
+How did that shiny loose stone or engagement ring get to the retailer before it was made available for purchase?
 The simple answer: the diamond supply chain.

-That movement, from one organization or individual to another, starts from the source of the stone.
-From the labs or mines, the uncut diamond is sold to wholesalers, then to cutters (some of them are jewelers) and finally gets mounted onto your ring or pendant.
+From one organization or individual to another, this movement starts from the source of the stone.
+From the labs or mines, the uncut diamond is sold to wholesalers and then to cutters (some of whom are jewelers) before it finally gets mounted onto a ring or pendant.

-Several players feature on both the upstream and the downstream diamond supply chain.
-The parties include miners and human-made diamond producers, diamond manufacturers, distributors, wholesalers, and retailers (jewelers).
+Several players feature on both the upstream and the downstream diamond supply chain, including miners and human-made diamond producers, diamond manufacturers, distributors, wholesalers, and retailers (jewelers).
 The typical definition of a diamond wholesaler is an enterprise or individual who buys and sells diamonds in bulk.
 But what about diamond wholesalers who buy and sell in bulk as well as in smaller volumes (or single units)?

-Better yet, what about the diamond wholesalers who have premises, develop raw stones, and serve walk-in customers?
-Or run ready-to-wear jewelry e-commerce businesses.
-The bulk purchase and sales aspect form part of the nitty-gritty that you must consider in deciphering whether a diamond dealer is a wholesaler on not.
-To draw your conclusion, you’ll need to examine factors such as the subject’s business model, partnerships, and their affiliations in the diamond industry.
+Also, what about the diamond wholesalers who have premises, develop raw stones, and serve walk-in customers or run ready-to-wear jewelry e-commerce businesses?
+The bulk purchase and sales aspect form part of the nitty-gritty that must be considered in deciphering whether a diamond dealer is a wholesaler or not.
+To conclude, carefully examine the factors such as the subject’s business model, partnerships, and their affiliations in the diamond industry.

 The Basic Characteristic of a Diamond Wholesaler

-All other factors aside, a diamond wholesaler is a diamond retailer’s supplier.
-Diamond wholesalers significantly contribute to the value addition of the diamond supply chain.
+All other factors aside, a diamond wholesaler is a diamond retailer’s supplier, and significantly contributes to the value addition of the diamond supply chain.
 Typically, diamond wholesalers make large purchases of both rough and cultivated diamonds.
-That transaction can happen directly with individual alluvial miners.
-It could also be a situation where diamond exploration companies source from small scale miners and fulfill pre-orders of a wholesaler.
+Such transactions can happen directly with individual alluvial miners and could also take the shape of a situation where diamond exploration companies source from small scale miners and fulfill pre-orders of a wholesaler.

-Other wholesalers have their mines, for instance, Canadian diamond producer, Dominion Diamond.
-The over 150 kimberlite pipes at the Ekati mine and its other subsidiary mines enable it to produce tons of rough stones.
+Other wholesalers have their mines, for instance, the Canadian diamond producer Dominion Diamond.
+The kimberlite pipes, amounting to more than 150, at the Ekati mine and its other subsidiary mines enable it to produce tons of rough stones.
 It clocks right behind De Beers and Alrosa in terms of global diamond wholesale transactions.
 Cutters get their rough diamond shipments through raw diamond wholesalers such as Dominion Diamonds through an elaborate network of distribution.

 Exclusive Distribution Brokers: The Diamond Wholesale Brokers